.

 |

-But for some of us, things change... our survival instinct starts to grow stronger.
+But for some of us things change... our anxiety grows stronger.
 It comes out more and more, for no apparent reason, and we begin to get too anxious,

 too easily, too often.

-Persistent physical symptoms (that are frightening, uncomfortable and embarrassing) start to appear.
-We may notice that we get shaky or sweat excessively in public
+Persistent physical symptoms appear.
+We notice that we get shaky or sweat excessively in public

-or regularly experience things like heart palpitations, breathlessness, dizziness, nausea or blushing – any symptom related to anxiety can develop – and worrying
+or frequently experience things like heart palpitations, breathlessness, dizziness, nausea or blushing – any symptom related to anxiety can develop – and worrying

 about these symptoms only makes them worse for it increases the anxiety.

-Many people stay like this and live with higher levels of anxiety.
+Many people live like this, in a state of high anxiety.
 They feel nervous often and it can be a daily struggle against negative thoughts and horrible physical symptoms.
+At this stage (and

-For some, however, it doesn't stop here; the anxiety continues to increase and it can get so bad that it leads to more serious problems such as uncontrollable worrying, panic attacks that come
+For some, however, it doesn't stop there.
+Anxiety continues to increase and it can get so bad that it leads to more severe problems such as uncontrollable worrying, panic attacks that come

 Today, cognitive (thinking) and behavioural problems involving high anxiety and fear are classed as anxiety disorders.
 This is based on the medical model, which views these